breandan/breandan.github.io/_posts/2014-08-18-shell-script.md

 title: IntelliJ IDEA on Linux
 ---

 One of the challenges of using IDEs is compatibility - compatibility with frameworks, languages, tools, and a million different ways they can be used together.
-IntelliJ IDEA and its cousins run on Java, which is one reason it can support so many technologies as well as three different operating systems at the same time.

-But, "write once, run anywhere," can sometimes be unrealistic.
-As a Linux user, your options are numbered - officially, IntelliJ IDEA uses the Oracle Java Development Kit, but neither Oracle's JDK nor OpenJDK offer perfect Linux support.
-To use IntelliJ IDEA on Linux, the following shell script will install any Linux-compatible JetBrains IDE on any [Debian based Linux distribution](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian-based).
+As a Linux user, your options are numbered - officially, IntelliJ IDEA and its cousins use the Oracle Java Development Kit, but neither Oracle's JDK nor OpenJDK offer perfect Linux support.
+The following shell script will install any Linux-compatible JetBrains IDE on any [Debian based Linux distribution](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian-based).

 {% highlight bash %}
 #!/bin/sh